-Penalties apply if fees are paid after the time allowed (see section 16. below) unless the student has obtained an extension of time in which to pay fees from the office of the Deputy Registrar (Student Services) (Room 1485, the Chancellery).
-Such an application must be made before the fee is due, Payment may be made through the mail, in which case it is important that the student registration number be given accurately.
-Cash should not be sent through the mail.
+Penalties apply if fees are paid after the time allowed (see section 16. below) unless the student has obtained an extension of time in which to pay fees from the Admissions Office, the Chancellery.
+Such an application must be made before the fee is due.
+Payment may be made through the mail, in which case it is important that the student registration number be given accurately.
+Cash should not be sent through the mail